 In my opinion, the submitted visual aids have failed to properly illustrate the impact of the tower, by omission of key views and by focusing on a limited number of narrow angled / single framed shots / closed views.
 The submitted analysis of the heritage impact in respect of views of the viaduct substantially underestimates the magnitude of harm from a number of key vantage points.
-In respect of views from Wellington Road North to the north east, the only view offered within the Heritage Assessment is View 7 to which they attribute low value.
-The Heritage Assessment does not analyse the impact on high quality views from this locality, where excellent progressional and oblique views of the continuous length of the viaduct are available, particularly at the junctions of Wellington Road North and the A5145 / Railway Street, as shown below where approximately 20 of its 27 arches can be seen.
+In respect of views from Wellington Road North to the north east, the only view offered within the Heritage Assessment does not analyse the impact on high quality views from this locality, where excellent progressional and oblique views of the continuous length of the viaduct are available, particularly at the junctions of Wellington Road North and the A5145 / Railway Street, as shown below where approximately 20 of its 27 arches can be seen.